MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Zooming and Panning
 ===================
-Clustergrammer allows users to zoom and pan into their heatmap by scrolling and dragging.
+Clustergrammer allows users to zoom into and pan across their heatmap by scrolling and dragging.
 Double-clicking the visualization resets zooming and panning.
 This is useful for working with large datasets, where labels are not readable without zooming, and for closely investigating regions of interest.
-Users can also increase the size of the visualization using the expand button to hide the sidebar, see :ref:`expanding` and, when in full-screen mode by adjusting the size of their window (see :ref:`clustergrammer_web_viz` for information about full-screen mode with the :ref:`clustergrammer_web`).
+Users can also increase the size of the visualization using the Expand button to hide the sidebar, see :ref:`expanding` and, when in full-screen mode by adjusting the size of their window (see :ref:`clustergrammer_web_viz` for information about full-screen mode with the :ref:`clustergrammer_web`).

 **Zooming and Panning Behavior**